 - Events, including peer learning events - we believe that the real experts are the CLT volunteers who have done it before: our See it and Believe it programme linked new and established CLTs to learn from one another.
-We aim to launch a new programme from April 2017.
+We aim to launch a new programme later this year.

 Who we are:

 Catherine Harrington has been the Director of the National CLT Network since establishing the Network in September 2010.
 Her primary role is to lead the strong staff team to deliver the Network’s Business Plan, to ensure the needs of the Network's Members are met and to secure a positive future for the organisation.
 She has responsibility for the Network’s future funding and sustainability, building and maintaining relationships with key partners and the Network's lobbying and campaigning work.
 Catherine is also leading on a major project to secure a sustainable future for the National CLT Network.

 Catherine joined the Network from the Department for Communities and Local Government.
 Previously she has worked at Notting Hill Housing Trust and the Institute for Public Policy Research.
 Catherine has an MSc in City Design and Social Science from the London School of Economics and holds a BA Hons in Social Anthropology from the University of Cambridge.

 Bridie joined the National CLT Network in February 2016 as a part-time member of staff.
 She came from Reprieve, the charity that fights human rights abuses, and has a background in International Development.
 Bridie is responsible for coordinating the grants programmes that the National CLT Network offer and also organises our events programme.

 Alongside working for the Network, Bridie also works for the UK Cohousing Network, providing membership and finance support.

 Tom Chance, Head of Grants and Development